7imbrook/remote-cam/README.md

 remote-cam
 ==========

-A remote recording app for mac that records capture data from ios device
+A remote recording app for Mac that records capture data from iOS device.